 Then, for testing or executing commands interactively, the Runtime API can be conveniently accessed using the interactive command prompt provided by socat:

 Please note that for the above to work, your version of socat needs to be compiled with GNU Readline support.
 This could be verified by running

 socat -V | grep READLINE.
 If the output of

-socat -V doesn’t mention READLINE, or it mentions undef READLINE, or running the actual command produces an error unknown device/address “readline”, it means you have a version without readline support.
+socat -V doesn’t mention READLINE, or it mentions under READLINE or running the actual command produces an error unknown device/address “readline”, which means you have a version without readline support.